Monday, August 31, 2020

 "Well, Hyren would have gone ballistic, for starters," Terra said.
 "But yeah...
 I see your point."
 She sighed.
 “Will you at least think about it?
 Please?
 I’m sure we could figure out a way to get a message to my—our family without revealing our location.”

-The Werelupe smiled a little guiltily.
-“I have little patience for cowards,” he said.
+The Werelupe chuckled a little guiltily.
+“I have little patience for cowards.”

-“You know, they exasperate me, too,” Terra said.
+“They exasperate me, too,” Terra said.
 “But getting angry with them doesn’t help anything.
-The best way to deal with it is to be a good example to them, I think.”
+The best way to deal with it is to show them a better way, I think.”

 “I don’t think you will,” Terra said, patting his shoulder.
 “I can tell you’re trying.
-And I think you’re awfully brave for realising your mistakes and trying to do better.
-I wish more Neopets were like you.”
+And I think you’re awfully brave for realising your mistakes and trying to do better.”

-Terra looked up at him.
-He really had opened up to her fully, and she would never betray that trust.
+Terra looked up at him with a new level of respect.
+Now that he had opened up to her and made amends, she really liked what she was seeing.
 “Actually—there is one other thing,” she said.
 “I know you’re angry with the crew of the Black Blurgah, but I really don’t think revenge is going to fix anything.
 That will just make you as rotten as they are.
 If you really want to make things right with them, bring them to justice.
 Have someone report them to the Shenkuuvian authorities.
 Then they won’t hurt anyone anymore.”

-“I don’t think you’ll regret it,” Terra said, her spirits lifting.
+“I don’t think you’ll regret it,” Terra said.

 “Are you sure there is nothing else you require?”
 Isengrim asked.